 Brain food, or foods that improve memory and concentration, is important for your mental health and for keeping the grey matter healthy and happy.

-However, there are many brain foods which will protect the brain from dementia, Alzheimer’s or the many other medical conditions which could affect it.
+There are many brain foods which will protect the brain from dementia, Alzheimer’s or any other medical conditions which could affect it.

 Table of Contents